Cloud Services Comparison 2022 – market share, main differences

 It is visible that during the past few years GCP and Azure both have gained a considerable amount of market share.
-Azure stands out with the popularity in European countries in some being more popular than AWS.
-On the other side of the world there’s Alibaba, whose presence beyond China is insignificant.
+Azure stands out with the popularity in European countries with some being more popular than AWS.
+On the other side of the world, there’s Alibaba, whose presence beyond China is insignificant.

 Cloud solutions are the fastest-growing sector of the IT market.
 Annual growth of 30% results makes the expected value of the cloud market $500bn by 2023.
 The pandemic situation only allowed cloud services to develop more rapidly, as the demand increased.